Brandography/handbook/README.md

 # Development at Brandography
 At Brandography, we have some of the best nerds around.
 We love [GIFs](https://media.giphy.com/media/tIjdrTgFkT3kig4DY0/giphy.gif), [dogs](https://cdnbrandog2-c7f.kxcdn.com/wp-content/uploads/2014/01/Roufous-540x540-1.jpg), [tech news](https://news.ycombinator.com/), and [beer](https://media1.giphy.com/media/4JOaSVSBUczAY/giphy.gif).
 If you're wondering what our developers do or might be interested in working on our team, here's how we work.

+## Technology Is Everywhere
+We don't lock our developers in a small, dark room.
+Our team is filled with passionate technologists whose interests expand beyond our doors.
+You are involved at every stage of a project's lifecycle, and we look to you for guidance in its technical direction.

+We foster a culture of learning through the challenges in our client projects.
+Thinking of taking a course or getting a book about a new technology?
+Talk to us.
+We can help with that.

 ## Code Standards
 Our team has collected some basic syntax tools and style guide references.
 We use these every day to build quality in our craft.